 Step 6: Click the Download Now button.
 Then, click the resulting Download button (directly underneath your image) to save your image.

 On a mobile device:

 Step 1: Open the Instagram app and find the photo you want to download.

-Step 2: Tap on the “…” icon and click “copy link.”
+Step 2: Tap on the Triple-Dot icon and click Copy Link.

-Some of those third-party Instagram downloaders may be perfectly safe, creating the app solely to earn money by sending you annoying ads while you use the app.
-But many of them require you to log in to your Instagram account and allow the app to access your account information.
-Rather than open your account to potential risk, it’s safer to stick with downloading images using just the URL and an online web app, or Instagram’s own account download tool if you need to recover all of your posts.
+Some of those third-party Instagram downloaders may be perfectly safe, creating the app solely to earn money by sending you annoying ads while you use the app to download Instagram photos.
+Many of them require you to log in to your Instagram account and allow the app to access your account information, though.
+Rather than open up your account to potential risk, it’s safer to stick with downloading images using just the URL and an online web app or Instagram’s own account download tool if you need to recover all of your posts.

 - How to use anonymous questions on Instagram

 - How to set your Facebook Feed to show most recent posts